 Employers are not obliged to provide health insurance for employees in Australia.

 The NES entitles employees to be absent on certain public holidays and also preserves the right of an employer to make a reasonable request that an employee work on a holiday, as well as the employee’s right to refuse upon reasonable grounds.
 Under the NES, full-time employees are entitled to four weeks of paid annual leave (calculated by reference to the employee’s base rate of pay) and part-time employees to a pro-rata amount.
 Certain shift workers are entitled to five weeks of paid annual leave.
 Annual leave accrues over a year according to the employee’s ordinary hours of work (i.e. the hours set out in the relevant modern award or enterprise agreement).
-If the period during which an employee takes annual leave includes a public holiday, a period of another kind of leave (including sick leave, personal leave or community service leave, but not unpaid parental leave), that holiday or period of other leave is not counted as annual leave.
-This means that if an employee falls ill during a period of annual leave, for the period that the employee qualifies for sick leave, the employee will have that amount of annual leave credited, and sick leave debited.
+If the period during which an employee takes annual leave includes a public holiday, a period of another kind of leave (including sick leave, personal leave or community service leave, but not unpaid parental leave), that holiday or period of other leave is not counted as annual leave and therefore, if an employee falls ill during a period of annual leave, for the period that he qualifies for sick leave, he will have that amount of annual leave credited, and sick leave debited.

-Maternity / Paternity Leave
+Maternity and Parental Leave

-Employees are entitled to accrue 10 days of paid personal/carer’s leave per year, and 2 days of compassionate leave per year (to spend time with a member of their immediate family or household who has sustained a life-threatening illness or injury, or after a death of a member of the employee’s immediate family or household).
+Permanent employees are entitled to accrue 10 days of paid personal/carer’s leave per year, and 2 days of compassionate leave per year (to spend time with a member of their immediate family or household who has sustained a life-threatening illness or injury, or after a death of a member of the employee’s immediate family or household).
 The term ‘personal/carer’s leave’ effectively covers both sick leave and carer’s leave.
 Australian law also entitles casual employees to 2 days of unpaid carer’s leave and 2 days of unpaid compassionate leave, but not personal or sick leave.
 Meanwhile, disability leave is not applicable in Australia.

 For all periods of personal/carer’s leave or compassionate leave, an employee must give his or her employer notice.
 The employer is entitled to request evidence to prove the reason for the leave and a failure to provide this will cause the employee to lose his entitlement to the leave.
-As with parental leave, paid personal and carer’s leave provisions stipulate that awards and agreements may include terms relating to the cashing out of such leave.
-In this instance, any cashing out terms in an award or agreement must require that the employee be left with a balance of at least 15 days’ accrued leave after the cashing out.
+As with parental leave, paid personal and carer’s leave provisions stipulate that awards and agreements may include terms regarding the cashing out of such leave; any cashing out terms however, must require that the employee be left with a balance of at least 15 days’ accrued leave after the cashing out.
 As with annual leave, the cashing out arrangement must be included in a separate written agreement.

 Other Required or Typically Provided Leave